An Introduction To The OKR Methodology: How To Align Goals And Drive Performance

 Key Results are quantitative metrics used to measure progress toward an objective.
 Effective key results are specific, time-bound, aggressive yet realistic, and easy to grade as complete or not.

-Together, objectives and key results create a goal framework that connects big-picture thinking with measurable outputs.
+Objectives and key results create a goal framework connecting big-picture thinking with measurable outputs.
 OKRs drive alignment, engagement, and performance improvement in organizations.

 Background on OKRs